 Athletic Forms and Fees

 Students who choose to tryout and compete on an interscholastic team must have a current physical and all online forms on file BEFORE they are eligible to try out for a team.
-Also, all athletes must pay a $50 athletic fee to compete in a sport.
+Also, all athletes must pay a $35 athletic fee per season to compete in a sport.